OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ---
-title: Advanced Outlook add-in tutorial
+title: 'Tutorial: Create a message compose Outlook add-in'
-description: Follow along to create an Outlook add-in that inserts GitHub Gists into the body of new email messages.
+description: In this tutorial, you'll build a Outlook add-in that can be used in message compose mode to insert GitHub gists into the body of a new email message. ms.topic: tutorial ms.date: 12/03/2018
-author: jasonjoh
-ms.topic: get-started-article
-ms.technology: office-add-ins
-ms.devlang: javascript
-ms.date: 09/13/2018
-ms.author: jasonjoh
+#Customer intent: As a developer, I want to create a message compose Outlook add-in.
 ---

-# Advanced Outlook add-in tutorial: Git the Gist
+# Tutorial: Create a message compose Outlook add-in

-The purpose of this guide is to walk through the process of creating an Outlook add-in that allows the user to access their [Gists](https://gist.github.com/) on GitHub.
-The source code in this [repository](https://github.com/jasonjoh/git-the-gist) is what you should end up with if you follow the steps outlined here.

-This tutorial will use the [Microsoft Office Add-in Project Generator](https://github.com/officedev/generator-office) to generate an add-in project.
+## Introduction

+This tutorial teaches you how to build an Outlook add-in that can be used in message compose mode to insert content into the body of an email message.

+In this tutorial, you'll learn how to:

+> [!div class="checklist"]
+> * Create an Outlook add-in project
+> * Implement a first-run experience to collect information from the user
+> * Fetch data from an external service
+> * Implement a UI-less button that executes a function
+> * Implement a task pane that inserts content into the body of an email message

 ## Prerequisites